- Search The Registry

 - About Us

 *Enolia Pettigan McMillan was born on this date in 1904.
 She was a Black educator, activist, and community leader.

-After public segregated High School and finding no first-rate college in Maryland admitting Blacks, McMillan enrolled at Howard University in Washington, D.C.
-Unable to pay for board and lodging she traveled to school for four years.
+After attending a public segregated High School and finding no first-rate college in Maryland admitting Blacks, McMillan enrolled at Howard University in Washington, D.C.
+Unable to pay for board and lodging, she traveled to school for four years.
 The first scholarship awarded by the Epsilon Chapter of Alpha Kappa Alpha Sorority helped finance her undergraduate education.

 McMillan led the fight in Maryland by launching a fundraising drive to help defray expenses.
 Her efforts resulted in the Baltimore Branch raising the largest local contribution.
 In 1984, she became the first elected woman national president of the NAACP.